-Occupational Health and Safety, plays a vital role in our society and is all about the making sure that the safety, health, and welfare of people at work is looked after.
+Occupational Health and Safety (OHS) plays a very important role in our society by making sure that the safety, health and welfare of people in the workplace are looked after.

-Successful occupational health and safety practice requires the collaboration and participation of both employers and workers in health and safety programmes and involves the consideration of issues relating to occupational medicine, industrial hygiene, toxicology, education, engineering safety, ergonomics, psychology, etc.
+Successful occupational health and safety practice requires employers and workers to work together within health and safety programmes.
+These health and safety programmes deal with issues such as occupational medicine, industrial hygiene, toxicology, psychology, and engineering safety.

-What Is The Difference Between An OHS (Occupational Health and Safety) Representative And An OHS Coordinator?
+The Roles of an OHS (Occupational Health and Safety) Representative and an OHS Coordinator

-An OHS representative will manage and communicate all OHS needs within a department and will communicate their OHS concerns with the OHS coordinator.
+An OHS representative manages and communicates all OHS needs within a department and communicates their concerns with the OHS coordinator.

-An OHS coordinator will communicate with the OHS representatives of each department and represent the OHS committee to the senior management.
+The OHS coordinator will then communicate with the OHS representatives of each department and represent the OHS committee to senior management.